Table of contents

 - Set clear boundaries and expectations around when and how the work will be completed

-- But be flexible, allowing employees to adjust their workday if needed
+- Be flexible and allow employees to adjust their workday if needed

 - Ensure employees have the resources they need to be successful